-• Chapter 9
+Chapter 9

 Estormo and I really should have reconsidered this plan of meeting outdoors.

 Getting out of the College was surprisingly easy.
 The patrol guards seemed to have no qualms about my leaving, granted I was wearing layers of robes bundled together.
 There is a chance they had no idea who I was, as I likely looked like any other student here.
-Leaving to conduct field experiments or Gods know whatever else it is that takes place outside the College grounds.
+Leaving to conduct field experiments or gods know whatever else it is that makes these people leave the College grounds.
 The blasted bridge was treacherously slippery going downhill, but I managed to make it all the way down after what felt like an eternity.
 Exiting from the stone archway that marked the College's front entrace from the city of Winterhold, I followed the cobblestone path as it veered sharply down and to the left out of the College's entrance.
 It sloped severely as it led the way to the shore far below, and the downward hike was more of a challenge than I anticipated.
 I had ample time in the College.
 I remembered my initial journey here after arriving in Winterhold.
 I was prepared for the cold, the relentlessly biting wind, the numbness that would surely creep into my limbs and extremeties in no short order.
 But I was not prepared for the rare appearance of the sun, or how it would look when it peeked through the overcast cloud cover and reflect onto the snow.
 After days of no direct sunlight, the brightness felt painful.
 I might as well have looked at the blasted thing myself.
 Squeezing my eyes shut and shielding my face were the only forms of protection I had for my vision.
 I groan lowly to myself.
 Even the gaping hole of Magnus' departure, a welcome sight and feel back in Summerset, was an enemy here.

 Breathing a little harder with exertion, I force myself to slow down a little in my march.
 There was no particular hurry in meeting Estormo - he would have spent the past two days scoping out Winterhold's surroundings, gathering intel on what was nearby, making shelter somewhere and finding a suitable meeting spot for us.
 Much of the surrounding area was rocky, with glaciers and icebergs floating all around.
 There was little flat land to have a bird's eye view, but Estormo had been clear in his message to me - stick to the rocks and cliffsides.
 His training as a scout would have given him survival skills fit for any terrain, including frozen wastelands.
 I was not worried he wouldn't find a place; it was remote enough to not arouse suspicion if we were to be seen, it would take both of us a while before we reached it anyway.
 That we might both be dressed as mages could easily be explained away with the College's presence nearby.
 I risk an glance directly upwards.
 The College loomed over me, an impervious tower of dark grey against a literal sea of white.
 It looked much more imposing from this angle, and this distance.
 It was a shame nothing inside was as magnificent as its exterior.
 Well... that isn't exactly true.
 It has been a Numidian effort for me not to dwell on what took place yesterday.
 My venture into the Midden was harrowing enough.
 But what happened after... still feels like a dream.
 A dream so vivid that the image it left me with did not leave my mind, even after last night.
 In stark, exquisite detail.
 As if that wasn't bad enough, my own body had a reaction to it.
 I felt my blood run hot enough to melt the snow under my feet.
 It has been a long time since I had this sort of reaction.
 Not since...